jupyter/docker-stacks/examples/source-to-image/README.md

 The builder scripts in this directory of this repository are ``assemble`` and ``run`` and are provided as examples of what can be done.
 You can use the scripts as is, or create your own.

 The supplied ``assemble`` script performs a few key steps.

-These are:
+The first steps copy files into the location they need to be when the image is run, from the directory where they are initially placed by the ``s2i`` command.

 ```
-cp -Rf /tmp/src/. /home/$NB_USER/work
+cp -Rf /tmp/src/. /home/$NB_USER

 rm -rf /tmp/src
 ```

-The first steps copy files into the location they need to be when the image is run, from the directory where they are initially placed by the ``s2i`` command.

 The next steps are:

 ```
-if [ -f /home/$NB_USER/work/environment.yml ]; then
+if [ -f /home/$NB_USER/environment.yml ]; then
-    (cd /home/$NB_USER/work && conda env update --name root --file environment.yml)
+    conda env update --name root --file /home/$NB_USER/environment.yml
     conda clean -tipsy
 else
-    if [ -f /home/$NB_USER/work/requirements.txt ]; then
+    if [ -f /home/$NB_USER/requirements.txt ]; then
-        (cd /home/$NB_USER/work && pip --no-cache-dir install -r requirements.txt)
+        pip --no-cache-dir install -r /home/$NB_USER/requirements.txt
     fi
 fi
 ```